This is an overview of domain separation and the Notifications application. Domain

 If an instance is using the

-Domain separation setup
+Domain separation plugin

-and a new email
+and a new email notification is

-the global domain, the user receives two emails for the same event.
+the user receives two emails for the same event.

 Solution: Set the [sys_overrides] field on the notification that belongs to the